MSc/Postgraduate Diploma/Postgraduate Certificate

 You will study the following compulsory modules:

-- Managing the Environment will allow you to step back from the process of doing environmental management to consider more fundamental ideas and questions that must be addressed to shape our approach to the environment, such as; Why care for the environment? and, How should we respond to the challenges of modern technologies such as GM crops or nuclear power?
+- Managing the Environment will allow you to step back from the process of doing environmental management to consider more fundamental ideas and questions that must be addressed in order to shape our approach to the environment, such as; Why care for the environment? and How should we respond to the challenges of modern technologies such as GM crops or nuclear power?

 - Master's Project